wq/wq/docs/io/parsers.md

 `parse_row(row)` | Convert the given row object into a dict, usually by mapping the column header to the value in each cell `get_value(cell)` | Retrieve the actual value from the cell.

-The methods listed above are called in turn by `parse()`, which is defined by `SpreadsheetParser`.
+The methods listed above are called in turn by `parse()`, which is defined by `WorkbookParser`.
 Working implementations of the methods are defined in `ExcelParser`.

 [wq.io.parsers]: https://github.com/wq/wq.io/blob/master/parsers/
 [wq.io]: http://wq.io/wq.io